iwasahighwayman/my-white-whale/README.md

 ![Seeed Studio XIAO RP2040 breadboard](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0200-seeed-studio-xiao-rp2040-20220827.jpeg)

-The source code for as much of the basic functionality as i currently have running is available in the "source" subdirectory.
+The source code for as much of the basic functionality as I currently have running is available in the "source" subdirectory.
 It currently toggles the LED illumination on for one second then off for two seconds.
 The code started with a combination of the serial USB sample SDK code, plus the blink sample SDK code, plus my own logic additions.

 # Time to go learn things ... and continue to search for my white whale